| Package | com.greensock |

 Updates the FlexBlitMask's internal bitmap to reflect the

-, the FlexBlitMask will automatically watch the target
+If true, the FlexBlitMask will automatically watch the target to see if

 This is the easiest way to use FlexBlitMask but it is slightly less efficient than manually calling update()